ibm-cloud-docs/containers/cs_cluster_update.md

 1. Review the [Kubernetes changes](cs_versions.html) and make any updates marked _Update before master_.
 2. Update your Kubernetes API server and associated Kubernetes master components by using the GUI or running the [CLI command](cs_cli_reference.html#cs_cluster_update).
 When you update the Kubernetes API server, the API server is down for about 5 - 10 minutes.
 During the update, you cannot access or change the cluster.
 However, worker nodes, apps, and resources that cluster users have deployed are not modified and continue to run.
 3. Confirm that the update is complete.
-Review the Kubernetes API server version on the {{site.data.keyword.Bluemix_notm}} Dashboard or run `ibmcloud clusters`.
+Review the Kubernetes API server version on the {{site.data.keyword.Bluemix_notm}} Dashboard or run `ibmcloud cs clusters`.
 4. Install the version of the [`kubectl cli`](cs_cli_install.html#kubectl) that matches the Kubernetes API server version that runs in the Kubernetes master.

 When the Kubernetes API server update is complete, you can update your worker nodes.